MagnoraMarketing/AI-Receptionist---All-in-one/docs/FAQ.md

 match are rejected back to the agent, which clarifies with the caller — nothing is silently priced at $0.

-### Does AIVA hallucinate bookings?
+### Does AIbooking.dk hallucinate bookings?
 The prompt forbids claiming success without a tool result, and every tool result is server-verified.
-If the API is down, AIVA says so and offers a transfer instead of pretending.
+If the API is down, AIbooking.dk says so and offers a transfer instead of pretending.